a-fotherby/Omphalos/omphalos/examples/cesium_exchange/README.md

 run2: 'NaXhan1' 2  1.0 'Na+' 1.0 'Xhan1-'               8.25224  0.000
 ```

-Everything else in those 3,700 lines — stoichiometry, the other eleven exchange coefficients, the
+Everything else in those 3,691 lines — stoichiometry, the other fourteen exchange coefficients, the
 mineral kinetics block — is byte for byte as it was.

 ![Caesium profiles](cesium_exchange.png)